Noor-5/aspen-coding-challenge/readme.md

     $ pip install -r requirements.txt

-Prior to running the app, initialize the database by runnbing:
+Prior to running the app, initialize the database by running:

     $ python init_db.py